hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 See [the Upgrades section](../../admin/upgrades.html) of the documentation.

-## High Availability
+## High Availability - Failure Scenarios

-### Failure Scenarios

 Azure provides availability and reliability recommendations on [Azure reliability](https://azure.microsoft.com/en-us/features/reliability/).
-Working in accordance with those recommendations the  Terraform Enterprise Reference Architecture is designed to handle different failure scenarios that have different probabilities.
+Working in accordance with those recommendations, the Terraform Enterprise Reference Architecture is designed to handle different failure scenarios that have different probabilities.
 As the architecture evolves it will provide a higher level of service continuity.

-#### Component Failure

-##### Single VM Failure

-In the event of the active instance failing, the Load Balancer should be reconfigured (manually or automatically) to route all traffic to the standby instance.

-~> **Important:** Active-active configuration is not supported due to a serialisation requirement in the core components of Terraform Enterprise; therefore, all traffic from the Load Balancer *MUST* be routed to a single instance.
+### Terraform Enterprise Server

+By utilizing an VM Scale Set, a Terraform Enterprise instance automatically recovers in the event of any outage except for the loss of an entire region.

+In the event of a Terraform Enterprise instance failing in a way that Azure can observe, the health checks on the VM Scale Set trigger, causing a replacement instance to be launched.
+Once launched, it reinitializes the software, and on completion, processing on this Azure VM will resume as normal.

-When using the *External Services* operational mode (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
-Terraform Enterprise server such as installation type, database connection settings, and hostname; however, this data rarely changes.
-If the application configuration has not changed since installation, both TFE1 and TFE2 will use the same configuration and no action is required.
+With *External Services* (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the Terraform Enterprise server such as installation type, database connection settings, hostname.
+This data rarely changes.
+If the configuration on Terraform Enterprise changes you should include this updated scale set configuration so that any newly launched instance uses this it.

-If the
-configuration on the active instance changes, you should [create a snapshot](../../admin/automated-recovery.html#configure-snapshots) via the
-UI or CLI and recover this to the standby instance so that both instances use the same configuration.

-##### PostgreSQL Database
+### PostgreSQL Database

 The Azure Database for PostgreSQL service provides a guaranteed high level of availability.
 The financially backed service level agreement